npversteegh/ht-fetch-ids/README.rst

    ht-fetch-ids --http-cache http-cache --vol-matcher 2-span sierra-export.txt > results.tsv

-The results are the input file columns translated into the output CSV format along with:
+The results are the input file columns translated into the output CSV format with multiple values joined using ``; ``  with added columns:

 ``ht-recordURLs``
   The HathiTrust record(s) the identifier(s) were matched to, if any.

 ``enumcrons``
-  A de-duplicated list of enumcrons attached to the HathiTrust item records.
+  A de-duplicated list of enumcron strings attached to the HathiTrust item records.

 ``group-counts``
   The number of volumes attached to each record from each contributing library.